rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 .. [#] A good training language, like a good training aircraft, should be easy to use, but difficult to use well.
+.. [#] Maybe a good small exercise would be to write code to manage linked lists.
+Revisit this subject later when touching on API design and unit testing.